fishcus/KAP-manual/en/config/pushdown/pushdown_impala.en.md

 #### Download Hive JDBC Driver

 1. According to the Hive version of Hadoop cluster download [hive-jdbc-version.jar](hive-jdbc.jarhttps://mvnrepository.com/artifact/org.apache.hive/hive-jdbc).
 Be sure the JDBC version is not higher than the Hive version of the cluster.
+Using the same version as Hadoop and Hive is recommended.
 2. Download [httpclient-version.jar](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpclient) and [httpcore-version.jar](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpcore)

 #### Install Hive JDBC

-Put the downloaded jar package into `$KAP_HOME/ext`, so that KAP can be loaded at startup JDBC Driver
+Put all the downloaded jar package into `$KAP_HOME/ext`, so that KAP can be loaded at startup JDBC Driver

 #### Modify kylin.properties